wikimedia/mediawiki-libs-IDLeDOM/WebIDL.md

 ## Dictionaries

-WebIDL [`dictionary`] objects are PHP interfaces which extend one other PHP interface: dictionaries which directly inherit from another dictionary will extend the PHP interface corresponding to that inherited dictionary, and dictionaries with no inherited dictionaries shall extend the PHP [`ArrayAccess`] interface.
+WebIDL [`dictionary`] objects are PHP abstract classes which extend one other PHP class or interface: dictionaries which directly inherit from another dictionary shall extend the PHP abstract class corresponding to that inherited dictionary, and dictionaries with no inherited dictionaries shall extend the PHP [`ArrayAccess`] interface.

-Dictionary interfaces shall have getter methods for every field of the
+Dictionary classes shall have getter methods for every field of the
 dictionary:
 * The method has `public` visibility.
+* The method is abstract.
 * The return type of the method is the PHP type that corresponds to the field type, according to the rules in the [type section above].